Last Modified: 25-6-2021 12:01

 The Taylor River is a small river in Marlborough, about 23 kilometres long, that has its source to the south of Blenheim on the lower slopes of The Ned in the Taylor Pass area.
 The river is named after Joseph Taylor, Blenheim's first blacksmith.
-During periods of low rainfall, particularly over summer, much of the course of the river can dry up, however like many New Zealand rivers, the Taylor can rise rapidly during periods of heavy rain.
-The river is a highly modified environment due to flood protection and invasion of pest plant species.
-Originally much of what is now known as the Taylor was known as the Omaka River from Doctor's Creek to its confluence with the Ōpaoa, with the Taylor a tributary, however the Omaka River was diverted to its current course flowing into the Ōpaoa near Renwick.
+During periods of low rainfall, particularly over summer, much of the course of the river can dry up, however like many New Zealand rivers, the Taylor can rise rapidly during periods of heavy rain, with a one in three year flood expected to reach 50 cumecs.
+Originally much of what is now known as the Taylor was known as the Omaka River from Doctor's Creek to its confluence with the Ōpaoa River, with the Taylor a tributary, however the Omaka River was diverted to its current course flowing into the Ōpaoa near Renwick.
 Over most of its course, the Taylor flows as a single channel within a fairly confined bed, either due to natural geographical features, or due to flood protection work, however for a section upstream of the Burleigh bridge, the bed widens into a broad shingle bed, and when there is sufficient flow, can demonstrate some braiding characteristic of larger South Island rivers.

 As a result of recurring incidents of severe flooding affecting Blenheim, which contributed to the town gaining the nickname the Beaver or Beavertown, the Taylor Dam was constructed, and remains the largest flood protection dam in New Zealand.
 Additional flood protection work involved building extensive stopbanks where the river passes through Blenheim.

-The resulting Taylor River Reserve contained by the stopbanks provides an important recreational area for Blenheim residents, with dog exercising, walking and cycling all popular activities.
-The river reserve have a network of paths, which extend as far as the Taylor Dam from central Blenheim.
+The Taylor River Reserve contained within the stopbanks provides an important recreational area for Blenheim residents, with dog exercising, walking and cycling all popular activities.
+The river reserve have a network of paths, which extend for ten kilometres as far as the Taylor Dam from central Blenheim.
 The Blenheim Riverside Railway runs through the reserve from Brayshaw Park to central Blenheim.
 Another section of track crosses the river and connects Brayshaw Park to the Aviation Heritage Centre.